coderefinery/git-collaborative/content/same-repository.md

 Then observe what happens in the issue once your commit gets merged: it will automatically close the issue and create a link between the issue and the commit.
-This is very useful for tracking what changes were made in response to which issue and to know from when until when precisely the issue was open.
+This is very useful for tracking what changes were made in response to which issue and to know from when **until when precisely** the issue was open.

 ### (4) Push to GitHub as a new branch

-Covered in {external:doc}`local-workflow`.

-Push the branch to the repository.
-You should end up with a branch visible in the GitHub web view.

 This is only necessary if you created the changes locally.
 If you created the changes directly on GitHub, you can skip this step.

+Push the branch to the repository.
+You should end up with a branch visible in the GitHub web view (if you are unsure how, see {external:doc}`local-workflow`).

 :::::{tabs}
 ::::{group-tab} VS Code